{{ result.summary.heading }}

 Technical Details:

-Dependency update risk scoring factors and weights
+Dependency update risk scoring weights

 Test confidence Global low confidence starts at 2, medium at 1, high at 0.
 Missing or manual-only row tests add 2; pending or gap language adds 1.
-Turns weak validation into review pressure instead of leaving it as a note.
+Turns weak validation evidence into review pressure instead of leaving it as a note.

 Risk score tier boundaries

-Tier Boundary Recommended release lane
+Tier Boundary Release lane

 Routine score < max(3, T - 3) Automation candidate after green continuous integration.

-Batch with checks max(3, T - 3) <= score < T Keep in a grouped batch after focused checks pass.
+Batch with checks max(3, T - 3) <= score < T Keep grouped after focused checks pass.

-Owner review T <= score < T + 5 Require owner sign-off and a rollback note before merge.
+Owner review T <= score < T + 5 Require owner sign-off and rollback notes before merge.

 Block and plan score >= T + 5 Do not batch; isolate the update and schedule a guarded release.